Eco-Friendly New Year's Resolutions For 2022

 Additionally, it also has negative effects on the environment from those chemicals being washed into our waterways and the plastic packaging they come in.

-A great way to clean up your laundry routine is to switch to natural laundry strips which are gentler on you and the planet (see ingredients here) and reusable dryer-balls (preferably wool as it decomposes at the product's end of life).
+A great way to clean up your laundry routine is to switch to natural laundry strips which are gentler on you and reusable dryer-balls (preferably wool as it decomposes at the product's end of life).
 Our sustainable laundry products are proudly free from phosphates, dyes, and formaldehyde!

 Start bringing a homemade lunch